 Sturdy steel construction that resists cutting.
-4-foot bike cable included.
-Lightweight, yet strong.
-2 sets of keys included.
+A 4-foot bike cable is included.
+Lightweight yet strong.
+Two sets of keys included.
 Suitable for use on bikes of all sizes.
 Easy to use once it's set up.

 There have been a few complaints about the durability of the mounting bracket.

 Comes in 3 colors.
 Can purchase with or without bike cable.
-4-number combination lock.
+Has a 4-number combination lock.
 Easy to install and set the combination.
 Mounting bracket included.
 Sturdy construction.

 This is a smaller lock and the cable is shorter than some were expecting.

-4-digit combination lock.
+A 4-digit combination lock.
 Dust cover included to extend cylinder life.
 Easy to set and change the combination.
-Hide numbers when not in use.
+Hides numbers when not in use.
 Well-constructed without being too heavy.